State

 .
 Refer to the InferenceResult reference for more information.

-Common uses for the key-value store include:
+Common uses for data include:

 - Storing intermediate results that other Agents might need within lifecycles